smarkets/marge-bot/README.md

 Add the public key (`marge-bot-ssh-key.pub`) to the user's `SSH Keys` in Gitlab and keep the private one handy.

-The bot can then be started from the command line as follows:
+The bot can then be started from the command line as follows (using the minimal settings):
 ```bash
 marge.app --auth-token-file marge-bot.token \
           --gitlab-url 'http://your.gitlab.instance.com' \